 Partnerships are governed by the Partnership Act 1958.

-If you are unsure about what's right for your business, our step by step guide can give you a simple & quick assessment of which structure is more suitable for your business.
+If you're unsure about what's right for your business, our step-by-step guide can give you a simple and quick assessment of which structure is more suitable for your business.
 You can change your business structure to suit your circumstances,when the business grows or changes direction.

 Key factors to consider

-If you are operating under your own personal names there is no need to register but you must register a business name if you have one.
-For more details and examples read more in Register a business name.
+If you're operating under your own personal names, there is no need to register, but you must register a business name if you have one.
+For more details and examples read our page on registering a business name.